eoezcan2/eoezcan2/README.md

 <p>

  - 🎓 CS student at the [TGM](https://www.tgm.ac.at/)
- - 🧑 Currently 17 years old
+ - 🧑 Currently 18 years old
  - 💻 Passionate at programming
- - 💪 My hobbies are reading books, working out and playing games.

 </p>